spences10/dendron/vault/scratch.2021.04.02.074748.free-web-development-resources.md

 - CSpell VSCode extension
 - Reading the error message
 - GitHub, search and see if anytone else has done something similar
 - Search the web, MDN, SO,

 ## Resources

 - CSS Tricks
 - Josh W Comeu
+- MDN Web Docs

 ## Courses